trueos/trueos-docs/trueos-handbook/luminautl.rst

 the input type, a small dialog will prompt the user to select which application to use, and optionally set it as the default application for this file type.
-As seen in the example shown in :numref:`Figure %s <lumina11b>`, this dialog organizes the available applications into three types:
+As seen in the example shown in :numref:`Figure %s <lumina11>`, this dialog organizes the available applications into three types:

-.. _lumina11b:
+.. _lumina11:

 .. figure:: images/lumina11b.png
    :scale: 100%

    : |lumina| Open

-* **Preferred:** These applications have registered their Mime type with the system and can open that type of file.
-Also included are any applications that have been used to open this type of file before as it keeps track of the last three applications used for that file type.
+* **Preferred:** These applications register their Mime type with the system and can open that type of file.
+Also included are any applications used to open this type of file before, as it keeps track of the last three applications used for that file type.

 * **Available:** Displays all the applications installed on the system, organized by category and name.